roderiano/django-blog/readme.md

     pip install -r requirements.txt
     ```

+4. Configure environment variables:
+    Copy the `.env-sample` file to a new file called `.env`.
+Open the `.env` file and replace the values with your own.

-4. Apply migrations:
+5. Apply migrations:

     ```
     python manage.py migrate
     ```

-5. Create a superuser for accessing the Django Admin:
+6. Create a superuser for accessing the Django Admin:

     ```
     python manage.py createsuperuser
     ```

-6. Run the development server:
+7. Run the development server:

     ```
     python manage.py runserver
     ```

-7. Open your browser and navigate to [http://127.0.0.1:8000/admin/](http://127.0.0.1:8000/admin/) to log in and start managing your blog content.
+8. Open your browser and navigate to [http://127.0.0.1:8000/admin/](http://127.0.0.1:8000/admin/) to log in and start managing your blog content.

 ### Running Tests